Flexible furlough scheme

 Q: If an employee has already been taken off furlough before 10 June, can that employee be re-furloughed again after 10 June under the extended furlough scheme?

-Yes if an employee has already been taken off furlough before 10 June but has undertaken a full three week furlough period before then, that employee can be re-furloughed again after 10 June under the extended scheme.
+Yes, if an employee has already been taken off furlough before 10 June but has undertaken a full three-week furlough period before then, that employee can be re-furloughed again after 10 June under the extended scheme.

 Q: If an employee was furloughed but has already gone back to work part time, can that employee be furloughed again in the flexible furlough scheme from July onwards?

 Any employees who were on furlough for a full three-week period before 30 June, can be furloughed again under the extension of the scheme.
 This means any employees who were furloughed and have returned to work part time can be put into the extended furlough scheme from July onwards.
 However, if any employees have already agreed to reduce their hours to a part-time role with a part time salary there may be difficulties with the amount of grant that can be claimed due to questions about which salary can form part of the claim.
 The guidance says that the amount of the grant claimed should be calculated by reference to the employee’s usual hours worked.
 Most of the Government guidance suggests that for non-variable hours employees, their usual hours are based on the number of hours the employee was agreed to work at the end of the last pay period ending on or before 19 March 2020.The guidance gives many examples but does not appear to address what happens if the employer and employee have agreed a reduction to hours since that date.

 Under the scheme, and under normal employment law, employers need to pay whatever is due under the employee’s contract for any hours worked and will be responsible for all tax and NI contributions due on those amounts.